roshanis/10kings/chapter5_jatavarman_sundara_revised.md

 ### Storm and Steel: The Sri Lankan Gambit

 The monsoon winds howled like demons as our war fleet drove through the dark waters of the Palk Strait, three hundred vessels strong against the fury of the southwestern winds.
 As admiral of the Tamil fleet, I had sailed these waters for twenty years, but never had I commanded an armada this vast or undertaken a mission this audacious.
+The air stank of vomit, fear-sweat, and salt, the smell trapped beneath wet canvas while the decks heaved under our feet.

 "*Ayya*, the storm worsens!" my lieutenant screamed over the roar of wind and wave.
 "Perhaps we should turn back!"